 The Guardian Helmet is FDA registered and the world’s premier soft-shell medical grade protective helmet, uniquely designed to protect your loved ones from head injuries that can occur as a result of accidents, falls, seizure activity, head banging and other incidents.

 Guardian Helmet Uses

-- Reducing impact during Autism Head Banging
+- Autism helmet for reducing impact during Autism Head Banging episodes

 - Traumatic brain injury neuro-rehabilitation

 - General soft helmet for special needs

 - Developmental Disabilities

 - Cerebral palsy helmet and other movement and balance disorders